 BEST FOR WRITING

-With one silicon disc tip and a fiber tip, this Apple pencil alternative helps note takers feel comfortable while taking precision notes on their iPad, or other devices.
+With one silicon disc tip and a fiber tip, this Apple pencil alternative helps note-takers feel comfortable while taking precision notes on their iPad, or other devices.
 The grip is rubber and lightly grooved to provide a comfortable feel as you write.
 And the Mixoo comes with two replacement tips just in case.
-It’s an affordable iPad stylus solution for digital note takers.
+It’s an affordable iPad stylus solution for digital note-takers.

-8. Milemont Stylus Pen
+8. Active Stylus

 BEST WIDE GRIP

-While it’s not as elegantly slim as other styluses, the wide body of the Cosmonaut is surprisingly comfortable to grip.
+While it’s not as elegantly slim as other styluses, the wide body of the Elago is surprisingly comfortable to grip.
 This is a great Apple Pencil alternative, especially for children; it works on any iPad or iPhone surface and the wide grip is great for a kid to maneuver and manipulate.
 Without any pressure sensitivity or undo, redo features, it’s might not be as useful for more detailed oriented digital artists, but it’s a comfortable option, and certainly a smart one for those with kids.